rails/rails/guides/source/api_documentation_guidelines.md

   bundle exec rake rdoc
 ```

-Resulting HTML files can be found and browsed at ./doc/rdoc directory.
-Just open index.html file in the browser and you're done.
+Resulting HTML files can be found in the ./doc/rdoc directory.

 Wording
 -------